Sobeston/zig.guide/chapter-0.md

 title: "Chapter 0 - Getting Started"
 weight: 1
 date: 2021-01-23 20:52:00
-description: "Ziglearn - A Guide / Tutorial for the zig programming language.
+description: "Ziglearn - A Guide / Tutorial for the Zig programming language.
 Install and get started with ziglang here."
 ---

 # Welcome